chainer/chainer/chainerx.md

 arr.device  # == cuda:0
 ```

-This allows third-party backends to be plugged into ChainerX, which is outside the scope of this document.
-It can be achieved by implementing the [`chainerx::Device` interface](chainerx_cc/chainerx/device.h).
+This allows third-party backends to be plugged into ChainerX.
+It is outside the scope of this document but can be achieved by implementing the [`chainerx::Backend`](chainerx_cc/chainerx/backend.h) and [`chainerx::Device`](chainerx_cc/chainerx/device.h) interfaces.

 ## Installation